FPGAwars/apio/docs/cmd-apio-report.md

 information for the design.
 It helps identify bottlenecks and verify whether the design meets its target clock speed.

+By default, the command reports only the used resources.
+To also include unused resources, use the `--all` option.
+The `--verbose` option prints additional information and implies `--all`.

 <h3>Examples</h3>

 ```
 apio report            # Show report
+apio report --all      # Report also unused resources.
 apio report --verbose  # Show detailed report
 ```

 <h3>Options</h3>

 ```
+-a, --all               Show also unused resources.
 -e, --env name          Use a named environment from apio.ini
 -p, --project-dir path  Specify the project root directory
 -v, --verbose           Show detailed output